tyleralves/stork-delivery/readme.txt

 TODO:
-1. Validate addCart (unique product) prior to sending server request
+1. Convert quantity text inputs to select inputs
+    - Quantity range: 1- inventory quantity
 2. Set navigation li ng-class = 'active' when clicked
-3. Refactor cart:post to split out adding and removing items
-4. Tally price total in cart
+3. Tally price total in cart
-5. Learn mongo command line
-    - Add deal to specific items using command line, or create products dashboard
-6. DealsController: More efficient to check whether productList array already exists (ie: user already visited productList page), then only use ProductFactory.getProducts() (http request) if not
-    - Better to just use ProductList component altogether
+4. Use ngMessages/ $error property to display validation messages on register form 5*.
+Setup pagination for productsListView, cartView, dealView 6*.
+Image upload for products
+7*.
+Import product data from excel
+8*.
+Create checkout component
+9. Separate components into appropriate modules
+10. Implement payment system (paypal?)

+Completed:
-7. Refactor CartFactory.removeCart to use id rather than index                    ---> NOW
-8. Send message response if user tries to add items to cart when not logged in
+Validate addCart (unique product) prior to sending server request Refactor cart:post to split out adding and removing items Refactor CartFactory.removeCart to use id rather than index Send message response if user tries to add items to cart when not logged in